Data & maps · Feedstocks report

 Invasive biomass streams

-Hudson Valley waterways are dominated by water chestnut, hydrilla, and phragmites.
-Each species requires a different harvest rhythm but can feed anaerobic digestion when staged intentionally.
+Water chestnut, hydrilla, and phragmites dominate many waterways.
+Each has a different harvest rhythm, but all can support anaerobic digestion when staged well.

-Invasive aquatic plants and maintenance waste increase dredging, hauling, and disposal budgets while clogging recreational access and shoreline resilience.
+Invasives raise dredging, hauling, and disposal costs—and they reduce access and shoreline resilience.

-• Dense mats of biomass trigger more frequent removal windows, driving up labor and disposal costs.
+• Dense mats force frequent removals and higher disposal costs.

-Key takeaway: Treat invasive biomass as a resource; turning it into energy or soil products shrinks disposal expenses and frees funding for restoration.
+Key takeaway: Treat invasive biomass as a resource: convert it locally and redirect savings into restoration.

 Water chestnut